anandka/Learning/Kubernetes Revision.md

 - Services has different IP range then the pods.
 They should not overlap
 - Generall this range is 10.x.x.x but can be configured with kube-api-server option `--service-cluster-ip-range`
 - To view the range `ps -aux | grep kube-api-server`
-- if its running as container `cat /etc/kubernetes/manifests/kube-apiserver.yaml | grep cluster-ip-range`
+- If its running as container `cat /etc/kubernetes/manifests/kube-apiserver.yaml | grep cluster-ip-range`
 - **Strange why is this in api-server and not in kube-proxy or CNI (weave) setting?**
 	- it is in api-server because service is responsibility of kube-proxy and not CNI(weave) that is only responsible for pod networking over the host